tytydraco/yessleep/out/I_shouldnt_have_made_the_movie.md

  I know I shouldn’t open it.

 But that feeling, how alive you feel when the muses sing to you… I hadn’t felt that alive in a long time.
+Creativity is like a drug.
+When you hit that open vein; there’s nothing like it.

+And when that vein closes, it gnaws at you.
+Like a hunger.

 I really shouldn’t open it.
 Gen used to say our appetites would be the seeds of our destruction.
 I’d laugh at her.

 I’m not laughing now.

+I am hungry though.
+So very hungry.